jmeowmeow/PixieReport/express-progress/tasks.md

 A feature I would use:
-"Click here to copy alt text to system clipboard."
+"Click here to copy alt text to system clipboard." (see: MDN Clipboard API)

 Ops crisis: the National Weather Service rotated its TLS certificate, and the signing authority cert for Go Daddy was absent from both my dev laptop cert